Jellyfish-Insights/andromeda/.github/ISSUE_TEMPLATE/bug-report---.md

 <!-- Provide a general summary of the feature in the Title above -->

 <!--
-  Thank you very much for contributing to the Jellyfish team by creating an issue! ❤️ To avoid duplicate issues we ask you to check off the following list.
+  Thank you very much for contributing to the Andromeda team by creating an issue! ❤️ To avoid duplicate issues we ask you to check off the following list.
 -->